omaraflak/Reinforcement-Learning-CPP/README.md

 ```
 # Environment

-The agent plays in a simple environment.
 The agent has to go from point A to point B.

     A..........B

 He has two available commands : `left` and `righ`.

-The reward policy id the following :
+The reward policy is the following :

 * if (agent reaches point **B**) { reward=1 }
 * else { reward=0 }